Utility Thermal Energy Networks

 in action across New York

-These are the pilot projects under consideration from the Public Service Commission (PSC).
+8 of these pilot projects (Haverstraw, Brooklyn, Syracuse, Mount Vernon, Rockefeller Center, Chelsea, Troy and Ithaca) have submitted final Stage 2 filings and gone through public comment.
+Buffalo and Poughkeepsie have recently submitted their Stage 2 filings.
+Pilot projects in green are under consideration to advance from Stage 2 (Engineering & Customer Protection Plans) to Stage 3 (Construction) by the Public Service Commission (PSC).
 This map will be updated to reflect the progress made on these projects as they pass new benchmarks as well as future TENs in action beyond these pilots.
 For more information on these projects visit the PSC Docket on UTENJA here.

 About Thermal Energy Networks